PaulSodimu/Sulfur/README.md

 <h2>How to use it</h2>

 <p>
-First download the package from nuget by running this command in package menager console.
+First download the package from nuget by running this command in package manager console.
 </p>

 <pre>Install-Package Sulfur</pre>